 During the adjustment

 During a typical chiropractic adjustment, your chiropractor places you in specific positions to treat affected areas.
 Often, you're positioned lying facedown on a specially designed, padded chiropractic table.
-The chiropractor uses his or her hands to apply a controlled, sudden force to a joint, pushing it beyond its normal range of motion.
+The chiropractor uses his or her hands to apply a controlled, sudden force to a joint, pushing it beyond its usual range of motion.
 You may hear popping or cracking sounds as your chiropractor moves your joints during the treatment session.

 Your chiropractor may recommend other treatment approaches in combination with chiropractic adjustment, such as: